 I travelled with a Eurail Global Pass, which covers the cost of train tickets in 33 countries across Europe.
 Eurail passes are only valid for non-European citizens, if you live in Europe then you’ll need to get an Interrail pass which provides all the same benefits as Eurail.

-If you’re travelling in Switzerland only, you can choose from a Swiss Travel Pass which covers the ticket cost, or the cheaper Swiss Half Fare Card which gives you a 50% discount on the ticket price.
+If you’re travelling in Switzerland only (or if you want to combine a Eurail Pass and Switzerland travel pass to get discounts on other forms of transport in the country), you can choose from a Swiss Travel Pass which covers the ticket cost, or the cheaper Swiss Half Fare Card which gives you a 50% discount on the ticket price.

-If you use a rail pass to cover or discount your ticket, you still need to pay for the mandatory seat reservation.
+If you use a travel pass to cover or discount your ticket, you still need to pay for the mandatory seat reservation.

 How much is the Glacier Express with a Eurail pass?